ThermoTN/QSpinTN.ml/Example/Example_TriARX_2_tdvp/README.md

-# QSpinLib Example\: Triangular lattice ground-state dynamics
+# Example\: Triangular lattice ground-state dynamics
 We offer here an example of ground-state spin dynamcis of triangular lattice quantum magnet.

 ## Hamiltonian ##